Richard3wasonga/EXPENSE-TRACKER/README.md

 - Accepts `search` prop to filter expenses by thier name.

+- Arranges the filtered data in alphabetic order.

 - Display a message when no expenses match the search criteria.

 ```jsx